 Wonyoung So is an urban researcher and designer, who studies how urban data and technology have been historically used to orchestrate, predict, and police public life and how the future of urban science can be different if we care more about empowering marginalized groups in the city.
 In 2011, Wonyoung co-founded the crowdfunding platform Tumblbug and demonstrated an alternative to the sustainability of the DIY movement.
 He was a research fellow at the Senseable City Lab at MIT, and he co-curated Seoul Libre Maps at the Seoul Biennale of Architecture and Urbanism to realize the vision of a citizen-organized data community.
-He is currently a Ph.D. student in the Department of Urban Studies and Planning at MIT where he was a Presidential Fellow.
+He is currently a Ph.D. candidate in the Department of Urban Studies and Planning at MIT where he was a Presidential Fellow.
 He works as a research assistant and technical lead of the Data + Feminism Lab at MIT.
 He holds a Master in City Planning at MIT DUSP and a BFA in Visual Communication Design at Kookmin University.
 His work has been recognized by Information is Beautiful Awards, MIT Museum, IEEE, Fast Co.
 Design, The Atlantic, CNN, The Guardian, Seoul Museum of Art, and Wired, among others.